 It was accepted -- but the anthology wasn't.
 There was a disagreement between the acquiring editor at the publisher, and the anthology's editors, and as a result the book never came out.

 But I found a home for "The Sidekick" eventually, in Between the Darkness and the Fire, edited by Jeffry Dwight.
-That was a benefit anthology for my favorite website, SFF-Net, in a 1,000-copy limited trade paperback edition.
+That was a benefit anthology for my favorite website, the late, lamented SFF-Net, in a 1,000-copy limited trade paperback edition.

 I reprinted it in Celestial Debris.
 So far those are the only places it's been published, but I keep thinking I should write more superhero stories and put together a collection of them.